FastNetMon ssh shell

 Production license for 10000 mbits valid until 2023-10-17

-This interface provides exactly same commands as regular fcli.
+This interface provides exactly the same commands as regular fcli.